Get tested for COVID-19

 If your employer offers workplace testing, this is still the best route for you to access rapid tests.

-Buckinghamshire Council offer four testing sites in Amersham, Aylesbury, High Wycombe and Buckingham where you can go to take a supervised test.
+We offer two testing sites in Aylesbury and High Wycombe where you can take a supervised test.
+There is no need to book an appointment, just walk in.

 NHS Test and Trace sites